james-flynn-ie/james-flynn-ie.github.io/index.md

 ### Other Repositories

-Please feel free to check out my [GitHub Profile](https://github.com/james-flynn-ie) to see some of the other Open Source projects I have contributed to:
+Please feel free to check out my [GitHub Profile](https://github.com/james-flynn-ie) to see some of the other Open Source projects which I have contributed to:

 <iframe src="https://githubbadge.appspot.com/james-flynn-ie?s=1" style="border: 10;height: 128px;width: 200px;overflow: hidden;" frameBorder="0"></iframe>

-If you see anything that you like, then please feel free to Star or Contribute!
+If you see anything that you like, then please feel free to Star or Fork and contribute to any of the repositories.

 ## Enjoy!